tr-igem/esmuflily/docs/internals.md

     default (usually the only style)

 *   LIMIT (number):
-    The first entry with the specified size < LIMIT is selected.
+    The first entry with LIMIT >= the specified size is selected.

 *   SYMBOL (EXTEXT):
     System separator mark.